jumorisse/Community-Size-Effect-on-Language-Emergence-in-Multi-Agent-Games/README.md

-# Community Size Effect on Language Emergence in Multi Agent Games
+# Community Size Effects on Language Emergence in a Multi-Agent Game

-All scripts needed to replicate the study.

-Directories:

-Files: